marczz/mzlinux_pages/social_networks/sip.md

     There are paid addons and gadgets.
     -   [Discord Home](https://discord.com/) has a web frontend to Discord.
+-   [Ekiga](https://www.ekiga.org/) previously known as *Gnomeeting* a sip and H.323 compatible videoconferencing and VOIP/IP-Telephony application.
+The documentation is in the    [Ekiga Wiki](http://wiki.ekiga.org/)
+-   {{< iref "xmpp#empathy" "Empathy" >}} (GPL) is an instant messaging client which
+    supports text, voice, video, file transfers, and a large inter-application communication nearly identical to pidgin but including SIP.
+It is written in C against gnome libraries, so it has importants Gnome dependencies.
+See
+    {{< iref "xmpp#empathy" "Empathy in my xmpp page" >}}.
 -   <a name="jami"></a>[Jami (previously Gnu Ring)](https://jami.net/) (GPL)
     is a secure and distributed voice, video, file sharing and chat communication platform that replaced _sflphone_.
 It supports SIP, IAX2, RTP, STUN, SRV and accept many codecs including {{< wp "Opus" >}}.
 It features a daemon and desktop clients, and can output to pulseaudio.

     On Linux Desktop clients for gnome, and kde  are available.
 The gnome version is in Debian and Ubuntu under the name _ring_ until stretch (debian 8) and from buster (debian 9) the package is named _jami_.
-    There are also clients for  OS X, Windows, Android, iOS
+    There are also clients for  OS X, Windows, Android, IOS
     -   {{< wp "Ring_(software)"  "Wikipedia: Ring" >}}.
     -   [Jami repository](https://git.jami.net/savoirfairelinux/ring-project/)
     -   [Jami Wiki](https://git.jami.net/savoirfairelinux/ring-project/wikis/home)
 -   {{< iref "xmpp#tox" "Tox" >}} (GPL)
     is a Voice, video, instant messaging, file transfers client it is
     {{< iref "xmpp#tox" "in the XMPP section" >}}.